Model. Program. Simulate. Transfer.

 Webots is a robot simulator that provides a complete development environment to model, program and simulate robots.
 Thousands of institutions worldwide use it for R&D and teaching.
 Webots has been codeveloped by the Swiss Federal Institute of Technology in Lausanne, thoroughly tested, well documented and continuously maintained since 1996.
 It is the most efficient solution to quickly get professional results including:

-Webots will help you design a new service robot, a tiny toy robots, a big agriculture robot, a vaccum cleaner, a swarm of drones, an autonomous submarine, or whatever robotics system that moves and interacts with its environment through sensors and actuators.
+Webots will help you design a new service robot, a tiny toy robot, a big agriculture robot, a vacuum cleaner, a swarm of drones, an autonomous submarine, or whatever robotics system that moves and interacts with its environment through sensors and actuators.
 The 3D parts you need can be imported from your favorit modeling software.
 Within minutes, you can add a new sensor or actuator and immediatly evaluate its potential benefit on your robotics scenario.
 You can quickly test and validate control algorithms involving complex data processing, realistic vision and physics simulation.

 Using Webots as a rapid prototyping tool will save you a lot of time in the development of your robotics project.